cyril-john/cyril-john/README.md

 - 👋 Hi, I’m @cyril-john
 - 👀 I’m interested in Automation test/architecture/framework.
 New technologies in Automation for front-end UI , APIs ..
-- 🌱 I’m currently learning Cypress, which is a test automation framework based on javascript comes as node modules
+- 🌱 I have worked in Cypress, which is a test automation framework based on javascript comes as node modules
+- 🌱 Currently working in Automation Project using language as Java , Selenium , Business dirven framework of Cucumber using Gherkin language
-- 🌱 Starting exploring Python language which will be further used to understand machine learning
+- 🌱 Starting exploring Python language which will be further used to understand machine learning, Robot operating System(ROS)
+- 🌱 Uisng Matlab to solve algorithm of forward and inverse kinematics of robot modelling
+- 🌱 mTech Student with discipline in "Robotics and Mobolity System" at IIT-Jodhpur
 - 📫 How to reach me ,
 mail id : cyriljohn21@gmail.com